trallard/airflow-tutorial/source/about.md

 # About the workshop

 We will be taking a look at the basic concepts of data pipelines as well as practical use cases using Python.

 ## About you:
+- Some experience using the command line
 - Intermediate Python knowledge / use
 - Be able to apply what we learn and adopt to your use cases
 - Interested in data and systems